Arctic frame – Svalbard polar bears through a lens

 Photography meets life and polar bears

-Melissa’s story reads as a film script.
+Melissa’s story reads like a film script.
 First question: why polar bears?
 She cannot point at a specific date but it all started at a very young age.
 Animal lover, with a fascination for polar bears.
 And a photography amateur, starting at age twelve.
 She got a Canon when she was fifteen and photography turned out to be more than just a hobby.
 Her ambitions met reality when change knocked at the front door, two years ago.
 Sometimes it happens just like that.
 The new life came with a name, Fredrik Granath.
 Film and photography producer, with a strong focus on polar regions and polar bears.
-Love, work, adventure and travel sent her to Svalbard.
-At age twenty four Melissa waved her home country Germany goodbye, moved to Sweden and shortly after she was lying on the arctic ice to capture her first polar bear.
+Love, work, adventure, and travel sent her to Svalbard.
+At age twenty-four Melissa waved her home country Germany goodbye, moved to Sweden, and shortly after she was lying on the arctic ice to capture her first polar bear.

 “My hands….I could not feel them anymore.
 I had only one thought: keep the camera pointed on her.
 In Germany I never saw a polar bear, for I did not want to visit a zoo to stare at a caged animal.
 I wanted to see them as they are, or should be.
 Free, wild and majestic.
 And there it was, my first bear.
 Free, wild and impressive.
 And very, very close.
 Looking at me.”